-Pay down your lower-interest debt and loans
+Pay down your higher-interest debt and loans

 As a rule of thumb, you should work to pay off any loan where the interest rate exceeds the likely return on your investments.
 After you’ve paid off your high-interest credit card and loans, tackle federal student loans and other debt types with interest rates lower than the recommended seven percent annual rate.

 Keep in mind: The best way to save is to pay yourself first

 The most efficient way to meet your long-term financial goals – retirement, college for your future kids, etc. – is to take the short-term view of paying yourself first.
 Automatically funding your financial goals before your other expenses will help you adjust daily and monthly spending habits.

 Smart ways to do this include:

 - Setting up automatic paycheck withholdings (typical for 401(k)s and ESPPs)